-Karl Ohiri (pronounced Oh-hir-ri) is a British-Nigerian artist working between London and Lagos.
-His conceptually driven practice explores the Human Condition by merging two inseparable strands of existence.
+Karl Ohiri (pronounced Oh-hir-ri) is a British-Nigerian artist, photographer and archivist based in London.
+His conceptually driven practice explores the human condition and the lived experience by merging two inseparable strands of existence.

 Autobiographical works based on personal experiences, identity and belonging.
 The works challenge the boundaries between the private and the public - inviting the viewer to discover the in-between personal spaces that shape his practice, thoughts, and sense of self.